 Gallup found that engagement was highest among workers who spend three to four days working remotely.

 However, 49% indicated they’re finding remote work less enjoyable now than at the start of the pandemic.
-Collaboration, creativity and innovation can all suffer in an entirely remote workforce.
+Collaboration, creativity and innovation can all suffer when organisations are dealing with a frontline and remote workforce.
 42% in the Barco study said that working from home stifled their creativity, and 37% found it harder to collaborate from home.

 There’s also the growing concern about the ‘24/7 work culture’, where everyone is expected to be connected at all times without having the opportunity to completely switch off.